candlepin/candlepin.github.io/docs/candlepin/external_artemis_setup.md

 {% include toc.md %}

 # Configuring A Remote Artemis Server
 By default, candlepin runs with an embedded Artemis server.
 Candlepin does however support running against a remote Artemis server.
 The following guide will walk you through installing a remote Artemis server with basic configuration.
-Because candlepin relys on very specific queues and addresses, it is not advised to mess with these configuration settings.
+Because candlepin relies on very specific queues and addresses, it is not advised to mess with these configuration settings.

 ## Installing Artemis
 First, stop tomcat so that the embedded Artemis instance is shut down to avoid port conflicts.